 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
 Next to Security Mode, select WPA-Enterprise. - Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
 Use Auto if you have wireless clients using both WPA and WPA2. - 4.
 Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
 Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
-Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - When WPA enterprise is enabled, the router uses EAP (802.1x) to authenticate clients via a remote RADIUS server.
+Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - mode uses WPA for legacy clients while maintaining higher security with stations that are WPA2 capable.
+The strongest cipher that the client supports will be used.
+For best security, use WPA2 Only mode.
+In this mode, legacy stations are not allowed access with WPA security.
+The AES cipher will be used across the wireless network to ensure best security.